 So they have a system; they also have the basis for the judgments.
 This also gives us some insight because this took place before Mt.
 Sinai and some already had considerable knowledge of God's laws.
 Verse 21 sets the standard of qualifications for the judges.
 Again those standards for the judges were based upon God's character standards.

-We could go to Deuteronomy, the 1st chapter, where we have a reiteration of what we see here in Exodus, the 18th chapter.
-Here we are forty years later (in Exodus, the 18th chapter), but what we see here in Deuteronomy, the 1st chapter is actually an expansion from what we just read from Exodus 18th chapter.
+We could go to Deuteronomy 1, where we have a reiteration of what we see here in Exodus 18.
+Here we are forty years later (in Exodus 18), but what we see here in Deuteronomy 1 is actually an expansion from what we just read from Exodus 18.
 It is given in greater detail.

 Solomon apparently went into a court room to watch a trial.
 What he witnessed was the exploitation and oppression in the hall of so-called justice.
 He witnessed the pain and the sorrow of the innocent, and he saw unconcern on the part of those who could have brought comfort to the innocent.
 This was a fairly common problem in Israel.
 The book of Amos especially addresses these very things present in Amos' time as well.

 What Solomon witnessed was so disturbing to him that it lead him to declare that it was better to be dead than alive.
 That is pretty bad.
 And better than that was not even being born; then one would not have had to experience or see this grasping rapacious covetousness on the part of the judges.

 I found an interesting quote regarding a situation like this made by Edward Gibbon.
 He is a historian responsible for authoring, “The Decline and Fall of the Roman Empire.”
 Gibbon said, regarding the times that we live in, that political corruption is the most infallible symptom of constitutional liberty.
 What he meant was that if a country has a constitution that guarantees freedom to obey; there is also freedom to disobey.